NASCAR playoffs: For the final race

-2018-present
+2018–present

 The previous championship format is maintained, but a few changes were added to the design touches on the cars involved in the playoffs.
 For the 2018 season, NASCAR collaborated with the Race Team Alliance and Twitter to unveil customized hashtags and emojis for the top 16 drivers entering the playoffs.
 Each driver will have their hashtag and emoji displayed on the sides of their cars until they are eliminated from contention.
 Non-playoff drivers can have their hashtags and the Twitter logo displayed on their cars.
 This was in effect until the fall Kansas race.
 From the fall Martinsville race to the fall Phoenix race, all hashtag and emoji labels were replaced with the NBC logo.
 At the season-ending Homestead race, all cars featured Snapcodes as part of a partnership with Snapchat.

 The visual, social-media oriented gimmicks above were discontinued for 2019.
-For 2020, the banners of drivers in the playoffs read "Playoffs" instead of "Cup Series", while in 2021 playoff drivers have yellow windshield banners and rear spoilers.
-For 2023, NASCAR removed the requirement that drivers had to be at least 30th (20th for Xfinity and Truck) in the standings to be eligible for the playoffs by the way of a race victory.
+For 2020, the banners of drivers in the playoffs read "Playoffs" instead of "Cup Series,” while in 2021 playoff drivers have yellow windshield banners and rear spoilers.
+In 2022, with the introduction of the Next Gen car, NASCAR added a clause that reserved their right to ban drivers/teams from competing in the playoffs if NASCAR found an L3 violation on their car during any pre-race or post-race inspection.
+For 2023, NASCAR removed the requirement that drivers had to be at least 30th (20th for Xfinity and Truck) in the standings to be eligible for the playoffs by the way of a race victory, thus all full-time drivers and all drivers who receive a playoff wavier are eligible to qualify for the playoffs with a win.
+In 2025, after Kyle Larson was granted a playoff waiver for missing the 2024 Coca-Cola 600 due to weather, another rule change was made where drivers that were granted a playoff waiver for reasons other than medical or family-related (or in the Truck Series, age-related) reasons would lose all their playoff points, thus beginning the playoffs with 2,000 points.